Insurance Coverage and Access to Campus Services After Graduation

 - Your permanent address is where your diploma is mailed, unless you specify a separate “diploma address.”

-2. Provide your graduate program your contact information: Check in with your graduate program to provide forwarding contact information.
+2. Provide your graduate program with your contact information: Check in with your graduate program to provide forwarding contact information.
 Keep in touch with your graduate program to let them know about your current and future jobs.

 3. Return your library materials: Library materials may be returned to any University of Michigan Library.
 You will not be able to receive your diploma if you have outstanding library items.